-You can increase your conversion by adapting the content in your ecommerce store to better meet the needs of your customers.
+You can increase your conversion by adapting the content in your ecommerce website to better meet the needs of your customers.
 To understand how to increase conversions, you first need to understand how the conversion funnel works.

 There are three steps to the conversion funnel, also called the buying cycle, once a potential customer has entered your site.